32 Questions to Ask A wedding Coordinator & Everything Else to Know Before Booking

 Things to consider when looking for a wedding coordinator-

-You more or less get what you pay for- If someone quotes you $500 for the same package that someone else is quoting at $2k, there is likely a large difference in experience.
-This doesn’t necessarily mean that the quality of work will be significantly different, but it is a very strong possibility.
+You more or less get what you pay for- If someone quotes you $700 promising the same services another professional is quoting at $4k, there is likely a large difference in experience and service quality.
+This isn’t necessarily a guarantee that the quality of work will be significantly lower, but it is a very likely.
+Always check reviews- especially if something sounds too good to be true!

-Day-of coordination should really include month-of coordination- Your day of coordinator will need to begin working with you closely in the weeks immediately preceding your wedding to properly coordinate with vendors and manage the day successfully.
+Day-of coordination vs. month-of coordination- While “month-of” coordination is often lumped into the “day of” coordination category as an upgrade, it is an entirely separate service that meets a different list of needs.
+Month-of coordination is ideal when there are intricate logistical details, extensive decor/design set up, or other unique features that might make a wedding deserving of more preparation time.
+A month of coordinator will begin working with you closely in the weeks immediately preceding your wedding to properly coordinate with vendors and manage the day successfully.
 They will need to create your timeline (or at least have the opportunity to review it), connect with vendors about arrival times and accurate contact information, discuss design detail with you, review order lists from other vendors, etc. There are a lot of small moving pieces, even with the simplest of weddings!
-Make sure that the coordinator you are looking into is willing to do the appropriate amount of leg work leading up to your wedding to do the best job possible!
+Hiring the appropriate service for your unique event needs is key to ensuring everything comes together without a hitch!

-Some day-of coordinators are strictly day-of only- It can be challenging to jump in essentially blind on the wedding day with nothing but a timeline and vendor contact list provided by the client, however a very small number of coordinators do this.
-They are typically a lower cost and don’t provide the same level of execution that someone who spends time getting acquainted with the plan prior to the wedding.
-These coordinators are hard to find, because it truly is not a method that will consistently set the professional up for success.
+Some day-of coordinators are strictly day-of only- It can be challenging to jump in essentially blind on the wedding day with nothing but a timeline and vendor contact list provided by the client, however -albeit rare- some small number of coordinators do this.
+They are typically a lower cost and don’t provide the same level of service of someone who spends time getting acquainted with the plan prior to the wedding.
+These coordinators are hard to find, because it truly is not a method that will consistently set the professional up for success, though is effective enough in the right setting.
 The professionals who offer this kind of service are typically either inexperienced and/or offer a very “bare-bones” approach to their day of coordination packages.
-If you feel that your wedding is extremely straightforward and are looking for a day-of service only, be very careful selecting a coordinator who says they will take this approach!
-Even if you feel this is what you need, there is a reason it is a rare form of service to find!
+If you feel that your wedding is extremely straightforward and are looking for a day-of service only, it is always a safer choice to select someone who will at least meet with you beforehand to discuss details.
+Even if it seems on paper that a true day-of only coordinator would be adequate, some level of preparation is still likely necessary to truly achieve your vision- there is a reason it is a rare form of service to find!

 Not every package will include the same amount of support- As extension to the last point, coordinators have a very wide range of what will be included in their packages.
 Some wedding coordinators will do all of your decor set up and break down.
 Some will only communicate and coordinate with vendors and nothing more.
 A lot of wedding coordinators will do something in between.
 Make sure that you are realistically considering what kind of service you will need before booking!

-Discuss what information they will require and when they need to receive this information.
+Discuss what wedding day related information they require you to provide and when they need to receive this information.
 Wedding coordinators will typically need all of your vendor contact information, vendor contracts, “house rules” or venue protocols, a floor plan (unless they include the creation of this in their package), order forms from rentals, florals, caterers, etc., a list of decor you are personally providing, the ceremony information (i.e. walking order for the processional, seating plan for immediate family/VIPs, etc.), and a timeline (unless they include creation of one in their package).
 Depending on the specific coordinator you have booked, they may require more information.